Animal Therapy: Improving Your Mental Health Through Animals

 Types of Animals Used in Therapy

 Patients can use different kinds of pets or animals in therapy, depending on their therapeutic goals and preferences.
-While Dogs are the most commonly used therapy animals due to their friendly nature and high level of training.
-However, other animals such as cats, birds, and even horses can also be used as therapy animals.
+At the same time, dogs are the most commonly used therapy animals due to their friendly nature and high level of training.
+However, other animals, such as cats, birds, and even horses, can also be used as therapy animals.

 Benefits of Animal Therapy